 I am not saying a man/woman can't try.
 I am not saying that we should settle for less.
 I am not saying we don't deserve the best.
 Perfection, after all, is what we are all looking for.
 The intricacies of relationships are a wide purview of introspection.
 It is in relationships that we define ourselves.
 What turns you off?
 What makes you smile?
 What is your breakpoint?
 When do you say enough is enough?
 How do you know he is the one?
 Reciprocity is the lifeline of every relationship.
 Someone said: there is nothing like unconditional love- I agree.
 Unless you are masochistic (not really in that way), but unless you enjoy pain, your level of affection towards your significant other is largely determined by how far they are willing to go.
 Many employees are inspired by the idea of no longer being answerable to a boss.
 The dream of becoming one's own boss is definitely attractive.
 Still, self-employment is not free of challenges and disappointment, so it is important to be adequately prepared for the road ahead.

 Plan for the best but be prepared for the worst

 A plan on paper never goes as expected.
 Think of a plan for a journey.
-Much as you plan for everything to the minutest detail, there are many different variables that you cannot factor into your plan such as accidents along the way, traffic snarl-ups, mistakes by other road users and so much more.
+Much as you plan for everything to the minutest detail, there are many different variables that you cannot factor into your plan, such as accidents along the way, traffic snarl-ups, mistakes by other road users, and so much more.
 As you build a business, it is not all dependent on you and your plans.
-There are many factors that are beyond you such as political climate, currency fluctuations, the entrance of competitors into the market, changes in legislation and so much more.
+Many factors are beyond you, such as political climate, currency fluctuations, the entrance of competitors into the market, changes in legislation, and so much more.

 Do not use your employer's time to build your business.
 That is dishonest and should be avoided at all costs.
 Give your employer 100% of your time and attention while you are still working there.
 Build your business in your free time and using your own resources.